 How to Fix Sims 3 Crashing Issue Problem

 Below we have demonstrated the steps for some of the best working methods that can fix the Sims 3 crashing issue.

 So the first thing we suggest you do is to ensure that you are running the latest version of the game.
 Since many users face this issue, developers have already pushed an update with multiple bug fixes and performance improvements.
 Apart from that, it is very common for people to run the game with an outdated patch.
 So go ahead and check if there is any new version available.

 2. Do Not Overclock

 One of the very common reasons behind the Sims 3 crashing issue is when you overclock your CPU/GPU for better gaming performance.
 Overclocking is not bad if it is done with safe frequencies.
-However, if the frequencies are not right, not only will it crash the game in worst, but it may damage your system hardware also.
+However, if the frequencies are not right, not only will it crash the game at worst, but it may damage your system hardware also.

 To prevent any possible damage to your system, developers implement code or algorithm that detects if your system is overclocked.
 If you have overclocked the system, the service detects it and closes the game instantly.
 To fix this, you only need to set the default frequencies of your CPU/GPU.